c5sire/biomart2/README.md

 This package provides access to the biomart version 0.8 using the REST/API.
+The usage is similar to the biomaRt packages available from bioconductor but not the same.

 Installation
 =========